Embark on our 2018 Bourgogne Wine Study Tour with professional-level instruction on site coupled with a certificate program!

 - All hotel and other taxes, and gratuities for included restaurants

-- (Enrolled Student Price is for registrants already fully or partially enrolled in the Bourgogne Master-Level program**)
+- (Enrolled Student Price is for registrants already fully enrolled in the Bourgogne Master-Level program**)

 - Single Supplement: US$ 295.00